ietf-wg-asdf/sdf-protocol-mapping/draft-mohan-asdf-sdf-protocol-mapping.md

 as a service characteristic, while a property in Zigbee is addressed as an attribute in a cluster of an endpoint.

 A protocol mapping object is a JSON object identified by the `sdfProtocolMap` keyword.
 Protocol-specific properties are embedded within this object, organized by protocol name, e.g., "ble" or "zigbee".
+The protocol name MUST be specified in the IANA registry requested in {{iana-prot-map}}.

 ~~~ aasvg
 sdfProtocolMap